Chairperson: Lorna Clarke

 Board of Management (B.O.M.)

 The PA has 2 parents from the Parent Association to represent the school parent body and put forward our views and opinions to the Board of Management.
+The current parent representatives on the BOM are John Finney and Ciara McQuaid who will serve on the board until the end of the 2022/23 school year.
+New parent representatives will be elected at the AGM of the Parent Association in October 2023.

 If you need to contact the PA you can email us to email@example.com We would welcome any feedback you have on the work the PA does as well as any fundraising suggestions that you might have.